 Trump's lawyers called this accounting firm "negligent," but the IRS believed it ensured his taxes were accurate

-When Congress' Joint Committee on Taxation investigated the IRS audits of Donald Trump's taxes, an agent's note in the review of Trump's 2017 filings stood out.
+When Congress' Joint Committee on Taxation investigated the IRS audits of Donald Trump's taxes, an agent's note on Trump's 2017 filings stood out.

 The IRS agent wrote that Trump "hires a professional accounting firm and Counsel to prepare and file tax return," and they "ensure" that Trump "properly reports all income and deduction items."